ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 For more information, see [Using VMware Chargeback as a tenant](https://docs.vmware.com/en/Management-Packs-for-vRealize-Operations/8.10/vmware-chargeback-for-vcd-for-a-tenant/GUID-4D7030B6-AF73-464B-8FE8-75B879EE76B8.html){: external}.

 The billing link in VMware Chargeback is disabled.
-All billing for VMware Shared is processed through the VMware Solutions console.
+All billing for {{site.data.keyword.vm-shared}} is processed through the VMware Solutions console.
 {: note}

 ## Deleting the OpenID Connect configuration in your VMware Cloud Director Organization
 {: #shared_vcd-ops-guide-delete-oidc}

-You must delete all OpenID Connect (OIDC) users and imported groups with the OIDC type, then the OIDC provider before you can reset the IAM integration for a VMware Shared instance site.
+You must delete all OpenID Connect (OIDC) users and imported groups with the OIDC type, then the OIDC provider before you can reset the IAM integration for a {{site.data.keyword.vm-shared}} instance site.

 Single sign-on is available only when your site VMware Cloud Director Organization is integrated with IAM.
 {: note}